ttaggg/flooded_island/docs/technical_spec.md

 ### Field State Rules
 - **Weather Flooding Restrictions**:
   - Can only flood dry fields
-  - **Cannot** flood the field where journeyman currently stands
+  - **Cannot** flood the field where adventurer currently stands
   - Can flood 0, 1, or 2 fields per turn

 ### Grid Configuration
 - **Size Range**: Width and height independently configurable, each between 3 and 10
-- **Who Configures**: Journeyman sets the grid dimensions
+- **Who Configures**: Adventurer sets the grid dimensions
 - **When**: Before game starts, after both roles are filled
 - **Validation**: Enforce min/max limits for both width and height
 - **Default**: 10x10 (square grid)

 ### Win Conditions
-- **Journeyman Victory**: Completes their move on day 365 → immediate win (weather doesn't get turn 365)
+- **Adventurer Victory**: Completes their move on day 365 → immediate win (weather doesn't get turn 365)
-- **Weather Victory**: Journeyman has no valid dry adjacent fields to move to
+- **Weather Victory**: Adventurer has no valid dry adjacent fields to move to

 ## UI Specifications

-### Journeyman Representation
+### Adventurer Representation
 - **Icon**: Male player icon/avatar
 - **Background**: Same yellow color as dry fields
 - **Visibility**: Clearly distinguishable on the field

 ### Field Highlighting
-- **Movable Fields**: Show outline/border on adjacent dry fields where journeyman can move
+- **Movable Fields**: Show outline/border on adjacent dry fields where adventurer can move
 - **Drying Preview**: On hover over a movable field, show which 4 fields (N/S/E/W) will be dried
 - **Weather Selection**: Highlight selected fields (up to 2)